Our Founder

 The foundation’s research has pursued lower-cost or less invasive solutions in areas of interest that linked to reproductive health in some way, ranging from contraception and sterilization (in humans and pets) to breast cancer and benign prostatic hyperplasia (BPH) treatment.
 Ms. Lissner has served on the advisory board of the Alliance for Contraception in Cats and Dogs and enjoys the intersectionality between the foundation’s related subject areas, such as when nonsurgical pet sterilization led to a potential tumor treatment, or human breast cancer research led to new ideas about healthy aging in dogs.

-Ms. Lissner’s main focus over the past fifteen years has been on the development of Vasalgel, a nonhormonal, long-acting male contraceptive.
+Ms. Lissner’s main focus has been on the development of Vasalgel male contraceptive until the project was passed to NEXT Life Sciences in 2022 to take it through clinical trials.
 She has been a thought leader on reproductive health and male contraception and was an invited participant in the Gates Foundation’s Contraceptive Technology Expert Convening.
 Her publications include “Frontiers in Nonhormonal Male Contraception: A Call for Research”, and the foundation’s work has been featured in Scientific American, BBC News, the New York Times, and The Wall Street Journal.